yashaswinimullalli/Small-business-management-system/README.md

-   # 🛍️ Enterprise Resource Planning power made simple for small businesses

- # 📌Problem Statement:
+# 🛍️ Smart Inventory & Sales Management System
+# 📌 Problem Statement

 Small shop owners often struggle to manage their inventory, sales, and invoices efficiently.
-Traditional ERP tools are too complex and expensive for small businesses, leaving them without an easy solution to:

-Track stock levels

-Generate bills & invoices

-Monitor sales performance

-Get timely alerts for low stock
+Traditional ERP tools are:

+❌ Too complex to use

+❌ Too expensive for small businesses

+❌ Not tailored for local shop needs

+This leaves shop owners without an easy solution to manage their daily operations.

 # 🚀 Our Solution

-We built a web-based application that makes Enterprise Resource Planning (ERP) power simple and affordable for small businesses.
-With this system, shop owners can:

-✅ Manage Inventory – Add, update, and organize stock items

-✅ Track Sales – Record transactions and view history

-✅ Generate Invoices – Create downloadable customer invoices instantly

-✅ Get Alerts – Receive notifications when stock is running low
+A web-based application designed specifically for small businesses, providing:

+✅ Simple inventory management

+✅ Easy sales tracking

+✅ One-click invoice generation

+✅ Low-stock alerts to prevent shortages

+# 💡 Unique Selling Proposition (USP)

+“ERP power made simple for small businesses — delivering inventory, sales, and invoicing efficiency in a simple, affordable, and user-friendly way.”

+Unlike traditional ERPs that are complicated and costly, our solution is built for shop owners, keeping it lightweight, affordable, and easy to use.

-# 🎯 Key Features
+🎯 Key Features

+📦 Inventory tracking with stock updates

+💰 Sales monitoring with transaction history

+🧾 Invoice generation (downloadable in PDF)

+🔔 Automatic low-stock alerts

-Simple and user-friendly dashboard for shop owners
+📊 Simple, clean dashboard for shop owners

-Automated low stock alerts to avoid shortages

-Fast invoice generation in PDF format

-Scalable for small to medium businesses

-Cost-effective alternative to complex ERP systems

 # 🛠️ Tech Stack

-Frontend: HTML, CSS, (optionally React/Bootstrap)
+Frontend: HTML, CSS, (React/Bootstrap optional)

 Backend: Python / Node.js / Express